FifiXie/ML_Practice/README.md

  #### - Project Three : Food Contamination
   For this project, we started to dive into unsupervised learning.
 We have the choice to work with data on food contamination to cluster incident descriptions into broader categories.
 I decided to categorize the contamination by food items.
 This is also related to natural language.
 I decide to focus more on how to process and treat raw texts accurately and objectively.
 I worked with the nltk library and tried to clean up the raw texts as much as I can.
 The results varies depends on the clusters.
 Some of them are very accurate and some are very hard to see connections.

+#### Work-In-Progress:
+For project three I hope to perfect the model and test out different categorization strategy : location, manufacture, pathogen and so on.
+Eventually when the clusters and catergorizations reach to certain satisfication level I would like to do a detailed visualization on this data set.